Tips to help you stay in the reading loop

 Book movies: You've heard the ol' saying, "Don't judge a book by it's movie".
 Years ago we had a book club friend that never seemed to be able to complete the book on time.
 What this person would finish was the movie of the book.
-If there was a novel turned into a movie she was there.
+If there was a novel turned into a movie our friend was there.
 The problem with book to movies is that they are rarely done well.
 The movie will edit out favorite scenes, characters, quotes and even add completely different scenarios than in the novel.
-Our friends favorite line was, "Was that in the book?" or she would even describe a scene from the movie that was not in the book
+Our friends favorite line, "Was that in the book?" or this friend would even describe a scene from the movie that was not in the book.

-In the end, if you are down to the wire and rather watch a book turned into a movie, be aware that not everything you see will be in the book.
+In the end, if you are down to the wire and rather watch a book turned into a movie, be aware that not everything you see will be in the novel.
 Maybe beforehand, ask your book friends if it's okay if you offer up your movie opinions.
-You never know, they might enjoy a unique perspective which could make an even more great book discussion
+You never know, they might enjoy a unique perspective which could make an even more great book discussion.

 Some of the best books to movies: To Kill a Mockingbird, The Book Thief, The Help, Lord of the Rings, The Princess Bride, to name just a few.